happypeter/happypeter.github.com/_posts/2011-6-15-ruby-on-rails.md

 programmers' happiness, productiveness, and more importantly freedom.
 Freedom is sexy, thus RoR over java is a natural choice for me.

-More importantly I think, when you want to get your feet wet in a now area, it is more than wise to find a group of smart people you can join.
-I already knew some of these people even before I joined the RoR community.
+More importantly I think, when you want to get your feet wet in a new area, it is more than wise to find a group of smart people you can join(I already knew some of these people even before I joined the RoR community).
 So now even RoR is not the best web framework on this planet, it's still great for me to get access to these nice guys to guide my way.
 Otherwise, I would simply get lost in the vast ocean of concepts, like html, css, restful design...